AlexSerbinov/cex-trading-bot/doc/Code_Architecture.md

 The Trading Bot’s architecture is a modular, containerized system built on PHP, Apache, and Nginx, packaged with Docker for easy deployment.
 It separates backend logic (bot management and API) from frontend serving, with Swagger enhancing developer interaction.
 The use of distinct Development and Demo environments, combined with a flexible file structure, supports both testing and production-like scenarios, all while maintaining a populated order book for the exchange.

----

-This completes the **Architecture** section with a detailed breakdown of technologies, Docker setup, file purposes, Swagger, and deployment specifics.
-Let me know if you’d like to refine any part or add more details!